kaaengine/kaa/docs/tutorial/part04.rst

 Let's take a look at the code.
 What happens here is we iterate on all events which occurred during current frame.
 Each Event object has identical structure - it holds properties such as :code:`keyboard_key`, :code:`mouse_button` and about a dozen others.
-Of those properties only one will be non null, which indicates what type of event it is.
-The non-null property (such as :code:`keyboard_key`) gives access to new properties, related with given event type.
-Refer to :class:`input.Event` documentation  in the kaaengine reference for more details.
+Of those properties only one will be non null - that indicates what type of event this is.
+For example, if the :code:`keyboard_key` property is not :code:`None` it means this event is a keyboard key related event.
+Accessing :code:`keyboard_key` property gives access to new properties, specific for this type of event.
+Refer to :class:`input.Event` documentation for more details.

-In our case the :code:`keyboard_key.is_key_down` event is published on a first key stroke and then in reasonable intervals (same as when typing on the keyboard) which allows us to react to individual key stroke events more naturally, instead of a key down check made 60 times a second.
+In our case the :code:`keyboard_key.is_key_down` event is published on a first key stroke.
+That allows us to react to individual key stroke events more naturally, unlike checking for a "key pressed" status 60 times a second.

 .. note::
     You can use :code:`event.keyboard_key.is_key_up` to detect when a key was released.